• About

 close up view of bowl of preserved lemon hummus with za'atar, marash pepper and harissa on top

-Topping make this even better but a splash of olive oil and good pita is all you really need!
+Toppings make this even better but a splash of olive oil and good pita is all you really need!

 In this picture you can see za’atar, a Middle Eastern spice blend that was my entry point into learning everything I could about ingredients and cuisines of the Eastern Mediterranean.
+Or you could try something "seedy" like my everything bagel seasoning blend which has nigella seeds in it!

 I also sprinkled some Marash pepper – a Turkish red pepper with a smokier and less spicy flavor than the more common red pepper flakes you might sprinkle on pizza.
 It almost smells and feels like a ground up sun dried tomato with spice.